 Juvenile male homicide suspect in custody after Spokane police search near Minnehaha on Sunday

 Dec.
-18—A juvenile male is in custody by police on suspicion of committing shooting and killing a person early Sunday morning in the Nevada/Lidgerwood neighborhood, Spokane police said.
+19—A juvenile male is in custody by police on suspicion of shooting and killing a person early Sunday morning in the Nevada/Lidgerwood neighborhood, Spokane police said.

 A 16-year-old male was arrested just before 2 p.m. after a police search in the area of 5000 East Buckeye Avenue, according to a news release.
 Authorities believe the 16-year-old shot two people, one of whom later died, just after 1 a.m. at an apartment complex in the 200 block of East Wedgewood Avenue.